 Currency Transaction Report (CTR) is part of the banking industry's anti-money laundering (AML) responsibilities.
-AML software programs automatically generate a CTR when a bank processes transactions more than $ 10,000.
+AML software programs automatically generate a CTR for the bank when a bank processes more than $ 10,000.
 Banks are not obliged to tell the client a $ 10,000 reporting threshold.
 However, when the client refuses to continue with the transaction after being informed about the CTR, the bank employee must create a SAR file.

 With technology, the methods of financial crimes began to change.
-The majority of financial crimes occur through the financial system.
+The majority of financial crimes occur through the system.
 Criminals detect gaps in financial systems and commit crimes such as money laundering and terrorist financing.
 Financial institutions can't prevent these crimes with manual solutions.
-With Transaction Monitoring, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
+With AML Transaction Monitoring, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
 Companies can present these controls as evidence in the audits.
-Thus, financial institutions can ensure compliance with "Anti-Money Laundering" and "Know Your Customer", which is part of the AML Compliance Program.
+Thus, financial institutions can ensure compliance with "Anti-Money Laundering" and "Know Your Customer," which is part of the AML Compliance Program.

-AML regulators aim to prevent financial crimes.
-That's why they issue regulations for the financial industry.
 There are many local and global Anti-Money Laundering regulations that companies must comply with.
 Compliance programs provide the regulatory requirements for companies.
 AML compliance programs help companies fight financial crimes.
 With AML Transaction Monitoring tools, you can detect money laundering activities that will occur in financial transactions.